Bike tour through Salzkammergut

 Altitude profile ●●●○○

-Day 1: Individual arrival in St. Wolfgang on Wolfgangsee Lake
+Day 1: Individual arrival in St. Wolfgang on Lake Wolfgang

 If you still have some time after your arrival in St. Wolfgang, we recommend wandering along the lakeside.
 Enjoy this idyllic countryside, the clear water and reflections of the mountains and the wonderful views of the snow-topped peaks.
 Looking forward to your cycling holiday through Salzkammergut, allow your first evening to come to a pleasant close in the hotel.